Best Wireless Microphone for Singing and Public Address 2025

 • Soundcheck mode.

-• Auto-lock function for preventing accidental changing of parameters.
+• Auto-lock function to prevent accidental changing of parameters.

 The Sennheiser EW 100 G4-835-S stands out for its pristine sound quality.
 In contrast to the Shure SM58 and its kin, Sennheiser slightly pulls in the lower midrange to avoid the boxiness usually associated with singers or speakers speaking too closely to the capsule.
 The Sennheiser house sound is an excellent fit for singers with the (bad) habit of cupping the mic.
 The stability of its wireless connection also deserves praise, as well as the solid feel of both the handheld transmitter and compact receiver.